 Learn more on technology trends for the future of Senior Living.

-Solutions for the Health Worker Shortage: Optimize Staff Efficiencies
+Optimize Staff Efficiencies

-Starting with the front desk, be sure to equip your staff with appropriate electronics to create efficiencies.
+Starting with the front desk, be sure to equip staff with appropriate electronics to create efficiencies.
 Real-time locating systems (RTLS) allow visitors to pick up a badge at the front desk that only gives them access to pre-determined areas of the facility.
 RTLS also help determine where a person has gone in the facility, and therefore, who they have interacted with for contact tracing and sanitizing procedures.
 Knowing which rooms individuals have been in and with whom they’ve been in contact with can help minimize cleaning costs and processes.